camunda-community-hub/dotnet-custom-tasklist/README.md

 A custom tasklist is implemented by the TaskController's Index action.

 Once you have some user tasks awaiting action, you can see them appearing in the Open tasks section.
-Once Claimed they move to the inhand section.
+Once Claimed they move to the Claimed section.
 Once completed, they are then displayed in the COmpleted tasks section.

 To connect to a Saas Instance, use the below settings in the appsettings.json -